 - Shake Shake Shake until all the chicken is coated with cornflour.

-- Heat oil in a deep pot over high heat until hot, add the chicken (in batches if the pot isn’t large enough) & deep fry until the chicken is cooked through & has a light golden crispy crust (light golden not dark).
+- Heat oil in a deep pot over high heat until hot, add the chicken (in batches if the pot isn’t large enough) & deep fry until the chicken is cooked through & has a golden crispy crust.

-- For the sauce: Meanwhile, in another bowl, add all the sauce ingredients except the cornflour/water mixture & mix well until the sugar is dissolved.
+- For the sauce: Meanwhile, in another bowl, add all the sauce ingredients & mix well until the sugar & cornflour are dissolved without any lumps.
 Set aside.

-- In a non stick pan, heat 2 tsp oil on medium high heat & saute all the stir fry ingredients for 2-3 minutes.
+- In a non stick pan, heat 2 tbsp oil on high heat & stir fry the veggies & pineapple slices for about 3 minutes.

 - Add the chicken & toss altogether until it is well coated with the sauce.

-- Sprinkle with sesame seeds & serve immediately with white rice.
+- Sprinkle with sesame seeds & green onion.
+Serve immediately with white or fried rice.